Book Review: The Modern History of Italian Wine

 STOP PRESS 28 May 2017:

-This book has just won 1st Prize “Best in the World” in the Gourmand World Wine Awards European wine book of the year 2017.
+This book has just won 1st Prize for “Best in the World” in the Gourmand World Wine Awards European wine book for 2017.
+Congratulations!
 And quite right too!

-Another winner is Wine Production and Quality.
+Another prize-winning book is Wine Production and Quality.
 See my review here.